metauni/metauni.github.io/index.md

 * 14/1/2021 - History start, got Discord integration working, [intro video](https://youtu.be/0K3sCNvFpWE).
 * 16/1/2021 - Update with clickable documents, audio plinths and working teleports, [another video](https://youtu.be/CJeuAvoRE9U).
-* 16/1/2021 - Quick [video](https://youtu.be/vkaBQw9-OBY) on understanding "Publish to Roblox".
 * 17/1/2021 - Rewrote Discord bot to use MongoDB, fixed some bugs, implemented slide presentations ([video](https://youtu.be/9-fyJvrTRzA)).
 * 17/1/2021 - Implemented popover "fullscreen" GUI for looking at slides, synced to the presenter's current slide.
 There is a [video](https://youtu.be/rNtZGYnRHdA) demoing this feature as well as recapping the other features.
-* 18/1/2021 - How to attend an in-world talk ([video](https://youtu.be/mA1X-aP-jBU))
 * 18/1/2021 - Instructions for [building your own node](https://youtu.be/SEwmyMInqTM) to be read in conjunction with [this blog post](https://towardsdatascience.com/creating-a-discord-bot-from-scratch-and-connecting-to-mongodb-828ad1c7c22e) for the database and [this one](https://repl.it/talk/learn/Hosting-discordpy-bots-with-replit/11008) for keep alive (now superceded by Billy's excellent guide, see below).
 * 20/1/2021 - Implemented the challenge system, with the first two challenges for the first event `#1A, #1B` see [challenges](http://metauni.org/posts/challenges/challenges).
 * 20/1/2021 - BP has posted [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node.
-* 26/1/2021 - Over the last week the Discord bot has been rewritten by BP to use HTTP POST rather than a webhook, and now uses the repl.it database rather than MongoDB.
+* 26/1/2021 - Discord bot rewritten by BP to use HTTP POST rather than a webhook, and repl.it database rather than MongoDB.
 The Rising Sea node has two new areas "Solar Peak" and the "Well of Past Events".
 * 27/1/2021 - Social media accounts up and running (LC on Instagram, DM on Twitter).
 * 31/1/2021 - Added new talk area for Ziling Ye's event (The Island).
 * 1/2/2021 - Working whiteboards (by JC) and a new talk area (the Music Tower) for Lucas's event.